 “My confidence in you has never wavered, and I hope the public will soon give me credit for judgment, rather than continue to arraign me for obstinacy… You have done wonderfully well… If you can meet the division of the enemy moving from the Tennessee before it can make a junction with that advancing from Nashville, the future will be brighter…”

-When Grant resumed command over Smith, he set up headquarters at a Savannah mansion.
-His army consisted of two divisions on the east bank of the Tennessee at Savannah, two division nine miles upriver (or south) on the west bank at Pittsburg Landing, and one on the west bank at Crump’s Landing, between Savannah and Pittsburg.
-His army totaled 27,000 men, with reinforcements arriving from St. Louis.
+The Federal army closest to the Confederate base at Corinth was Grant’s.
+It consisted of two divisions on the east bank of the Tennessee at Savannah, two divisions on the west bank at Pittsburg Landing, and one on the west bank at Crump’s Landing, between Savannah and Pittsburg.
+The army totaled 27,000 men, with reinforcements arriving from St. Louis.
 Grant gave Brigadier General Benjamin Prentiss “command of the unattached troops at Pittsburg, Tenn… as fast as troops arrive they will be brigaded and brigades formed into a division, which will be known as the Sixth Division, and commanded by General Prentiss.”

 Bragg served double-duty as corps commander and army chief of staff.
 Crittenden, already under fire for his embarrassing defeat at Mill Springs, was soon relieved for alleged drunkenness on duty.
 Despite Crittenden’s shortcomings, his removal deprived the army of an experienced military leader.
 He was replaced by former U.S. Vice President John C. Breckinridge.